sayonsom/pycanvass/KnownIssues.md

   C:\Users\<YOUR-USER-NAME>\AppData\Local\Programs\Python\Python36-32\Lib\site-packages
   ```

-  and deleting the old egg file in favor of the latest version.
+  and deleting the old pyCanvass egg file in favor of the latest version.
 Note that the latest version has a higher number at the end of the version number compared to the older version.

 ####  Visualization Error